LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

     } while (0) /* example of do-while-zero */
 ```

-\*The do-while one to me is a bit weird, but from what I've researched it seems to try and avoid the faults of the preprocessor.
+\*The do-while one is a bit weird, but from what I've researched it seems to try and avoid the faults of the preprocessor.
-The do-while is a way to declare variables in more complicated expressions, maintaining a scope, and having to insert a semi-colon at the end.
+The do-while is a way to create more complicated expressions while maintaining scope and having to insert a semi-colon at the end.
-It's a bit of a hack though.
+It's a little bit of a hack, but compiler optimization will remove the do while portion.

 Below are listed as not compliant
 ```
 /* the following are NOT compliant */
 #define int32_t long    /* use typedef instead */